 What are your rights?

-If you are a citizen of the European Union (including citizens of the UK until 31/12/2020), you have several rights guaranteed under the General Data Protection Regulation.
+Citizens of the United Kingdom and/or the European Union have several rights guaranteed under the UK and/or EU General Data Protection Regulations.
 If you would like to discuss any of the rights below, we ask that you first contact your adviser because they have the ultimate responsibility in deciding what information we process about you.

 In certain cases, we may only hold “pseudonymised” data about you, which means that we have your personality and financial data, but we don’t have any information that personally identifies you.
 Therefore, it may not be possible for us to locate your data even with the help of your adviser.